Earrings in the Bible

-The first mention of earrings is found in Genesis 35:1-4, when Jacob was told by God to take his family to Bethel where they were to be presented at the altar of the Lord.
-But before they could be consecrated at that holy spot, Jacob told his household to “put away the strange gods that are among you… And they gave unto Jacob all the strange gods which were in their hand, and all the earrings which were in their ears: and Jacob hid them under the oak which was by Shechem.”
+The first mention of earrings is found in Genesis 35:1-4.
+This tells of when Jacob was instructed by God to take his family to Bethel.
+There, they were to be presented at the altar of the Lord.
+However, before they could be consecrated at that place of holiness, Jacob was given a very specific command.
+His household was told to “put away the strange gods that are among you… And they gave unto Jacob all the strange gods which were in their hand, and all the earrings which were in their ears: and Jacob hid them under the oak which was by Shechem.”

-The wearing of ornaments in the scriptures portrayed sin.
-In the OT, Hosea the prophet said, sinful Israel “decked herself with her earrings and her jewels, and she went after her lovers, and forgat me, saith the LORD” (Hosea 2:13).
-In the NT, John, describes the scarlet woman of sin as “decked with gold and precious stones and pearls” (Revelation 17:4).
-In contrast, the true church is depicted in Revelation 12:1 as a beautiful woman clothed with the glory of the sun and without ornaments.
+The wearing of ornaments in Scripture is associated with a focus on self rather than God.
+In the Old Testament, Hosea the prophet said that sinful Israel, “decked herself with her earrings and her jewels, and she went after her lovers, and forgat me, saith the LORD” (Hosea 2:13).
+The New Testament writer John describes the scarlet woman of sin as “decked with gold and precious stones and pearls” (Revelation 17:4).
+By contrast, the true church is depicted in Revelation 12:1 as a beautiful woman clothed with the glory of the sun and without ornaments.

 In His service,